mampfes/hacs_waste_collection_schedule/doc/ics/muensingen_ch.md

 ## How to get the configuration arguments

 - Go to [Abfallkalender](https://www.muensingen.ch/de/verwaltung/dienstleistungen/detail/detail.php?i=90) to get the url of the ICal file.
+- Replace the URL in the Example section with the url of the ICal file.
+- Replace the year in the url with `{%Y}`.

 ## Examples